snoidetx/snoidetx.github.io/index.md

 ---

 ## Work and Internship Experiences
+### Singtel, Software Developer (May 2022 - Aug 2022)
+- Developed cross-platform mobile applications as part of the mobile chapter

 ### National University of Singapore, Teaching Assistant (CS2030) (Jan 2022 - Present)
 - Assisted professors in preparing and facilitating teaching of module CS2030 Programming Methodology II, a course to introduce fundamental programming methodology such as code design and coding style using Java involving more than 200 students
 - Supervised weekly laboratory sessions for students to get hands-on experience on applying certain methodologies and principles, reviewed their assignment submissions and gave feedbacks